TalThulOrtAva/cc-lit/README.md

 Additional notes for the sake of myself and whoever happens to be interested.
 ### What went well?
 - It works and my schedule working on it was both consistent and maintainable.
-- Used TDD from beginning to end and ultimately the app uses very little code to do its job as a result, which I'm happy with.
+- Used TDD from beginning to end and ultimately the app uses very little code to do its job as a result.
 - I think the majority of the code is very easy to read and modify.
 ### What would you do next, given additional time?
 - I would refactor the PathGenerator so that one instance of it could generate lesson plans for multiple students.
 The highest level abstractions of the system could be somewhat simplified as a result.